It's Arby's Classic time in Bristol again

 “If you are going to attend a lot of games it is best you get the pass, you are going to save a bunch of money,” Ensor said.
 “The first two days you get to see all 6 or 7 games for $15.
 On the second and third day there are two sessions, a morning session and an afternoon session.”

-The championship game will be played at 6:30 on New Year’s Eve, which can be an issue for partiers, but Ensor reminds spectators that the final game is over early enough to still hit the town.
+The championship game will be played at 6:30 on New Year’s Eve, which can be an issue for partiers, but Ensor reminds spectators that the final game is over early enough to still hit the town to welcome another year.

 “It hurts the crowd a little bit,” he said.
 “We used to start the finals at 8 o’clock and we moved it down to 6:30.
 That will give people time to go home and go out if they want to.”